Bira/octopus-carnival/_drafts/wir-neverwinter-renegate-red-wizard.md

 could to do compensate for the lack of another Expert magic feature.

-At level 10, you gain an extra +1 (untyped!) bonus to attack any Red Wizard or undead creature that grants comabt advantage to you.
+At level 10, you gain an extra +1 (untyped!) bonus to attack any Red Wizard or undead creature that grants combat advantage to you.

 ## Impressions